miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | IAM Access Analyzer                | Identify which resources are shared externally                                                          |
 | Firewall Manager                   | Manage security rules across an Organization (WAF, Shield, etc.)                                        |

+- What are SSL and TLS?
+SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols designed to provide secure communication over a computer network.

 # Machine Learning
 ### machine-learning